 Reducing solvents in paint

-Product stewardship is a major part of our sustainability agenda – which in the case of paint resin means reducing the use of toxic materials like solvents in our finished products.
+Product stewardship is a major part of our sustainability agenda – which in the case of paint resin means reducing the use of toxic materials like solvents in our finished products – and thus enabling the industry to create healthy homes for people everywhere.
 To achieve it we’re looking beyond simply complying with the regulations and instead striving to reduce the risk of human exposure to chemicals all along the supply chain – from the painters who apply the product to consumers at work or home.

 Already there’s a zero-VOC paint on the market for walls and ceilings made with Decovery® (called Sigma Air Pure).
 For other indoor-architectural applications Decovery® enables a low-VOC product with a minimal amount of the most common solvent found in acrylic paint - Volatile Organic Compounds (VOCs).
 And in the spirit of being ‘honestly clean’, our team continues to work hard in lowering VOC content even further.